 Taking advantage of Prague’s gorgeous waterway, tour companies offer boat cruises for people to enjoy a couple of hours taking in the city sights from the Vltava River.
-There is a range of options available, from family-friendly day-time rides along the river, to romantic dinner cruises.
+There is a range of options available, from family-friendly daytime rides along the river to romantic dinner cruises.

-Charles bridge is a medieval stone arch bridge that crosses the Vltava River and connects the Old Town and Lesser Town, also known as Malá Strana.
+Charles Bridge is a medieval stone arch bridge that crosses the Vltava River and connects the Old Town and Lesser Town, also known as Malá Strana.
 Construction of the bridge started in 1357 and finished in the early 15th century.
-As one of Prague’s most popular attractions, and arguably one of the most picturesque gothic bridges in the world, walking the Charles Bridge will give expats a true sense of the beauty of this ancient landmark.
+As one of Prague’s most popular attractions and arguably one of the most picturesque gothic bridges in the world, walking the Charles Bridge will give expats a true sense of the beauty of this ancient landmark.

 Ghosts, legends and dungeons tour

-A number of tourist companies in Prague offer ghosts, legends and dungeons tours that illuminates the supernatural side of the city.
+A number of tourist companies in Prague offer ghosts, legends and dungeons tours that highlight the supernatural side of the city.
 These guided walking tours include stopping at a number of landmarks, such as the Astronomical Clock and Burgrave House, to hear spooky tales of medieval Prague.
 A visit to the Ghost Museum generally ends off these tours, where expats will learn more mysterious legends about their new home.

 The Lennon Wall

-Naplavka Farmers market
+Náplavka Farmers market

 Prague Puppet Shows